zorglub3/rsynth/README.md

 # Synth Engine in Rust

 A simple set of modules and a simulator for a virtual analogue modular synth.
+The synthesizer uses "Unsampled Digital Synthesis".
+It uses Runge Kutta methods for running the simulation.
+This method is good for simulating systems that can be described with partial differential equations.
+It is very bad at simulating systems with break points.

 Currently, the modules can only be set up at compile time, but in the future, this may change.
-The engine supports this.
+Adding and removing modules while the simulation is running should be possilbe.
+Also, connecting and disconnecting modules should be possible as well.

 ## Future work

-- Improve sound of the oscillator module.
-Right now it suffers from aliasing problems and the reflection of harmonics at the Nyquist frequency.
 - More modules...
 Especially for control, but also delay and some reverbs
 - Improved support for various scales.
 Just intonation.
 That sort of thing.